civic-switchboard/civic-switchboard.github.io/_pages/group.md

 title: "Civic Data Operators: Group Guidelines"
 redirect_from: group.html
 permalink: /group/
-excerpt: "The Civic Data Operators group allows those working to connect libraries with civic data in their local communities to exchange information and ideas and resources."
+excerpt: "The Civic Data Operators group allows those working to connect libraries with civic data in their local communities to exchange information, ideas, and resources."

 ---

-## Civic Data Operators: Group Guidelines

-The Civic Data Operators group allows those working to connect libraries with civic data in their local communities to exchange information and ideas and resources.
+The **Civic Data Operators** group allows those working to connect libraries with civic data in their local communities to exchange information and ideas and resources.
 While the Civic Switchboard project has been an promoter of this community, it is our hope for this group to have its own identity and sense of ownership beyond any particular project.

 Visit the Google group to join the list [here](https://groups.google.com/forum/#!forum/civic-data-operators/join).